DavettoMX/DavettoMX/README.md

 </h3>

 <p>
     Self-Taught Full-Stack Developer focused on Backend Development and Data Engineering processes.
     Learning about DevOps to become a MLOps Engineer with a specialization in Cloud Computing.
     Passionate of the AI World, looking to create a career into the Data World.
-I'm a curious person, always looking to learn new things and practice to improve my skills.
 </p>